open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 which are then used to report [Measurements](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/api.md#measurement).
 The SDK follows an explicit opt-in model for listening to meters. i.e, by default, it listens to no meters.
-Every meter which is used to create instrument must be explicitly added to the meter provider.
+Every meter which is used to create instruments must be explicitly added to the meter provider.

 `AddSource` method on `MeterProviderBuilder` can be used to add a `Meter` to the provider.
 The name of the `Meter` (case-insensitive) must be the argument to